AdaCore/gnatstudio/docs/users_guide/extending.rst

       Whether the layout of the graph should be vertical or horizontal.
-This setting applies to most browsers (such as the call graph), but doesn't apply to the entity browsers.
+This setting applies to most browsers (such as the call graph), but does not apply to the entity browsers.

     * :guilabel:`Show elaboration cycles`